-Among resource constraints, commonly listed limitations were time, staff capacity, scheduling constraints, transportation challenges, and the availability of partners, presenters, or other local experts who have been engaged to deliver programs.
-Weaving many of these together, a large library wrote, "Cost is also a big component, but also scheduling, timing, and sustainability" are factors or considerations.
-Other descriptions of resource constraints provided included the following as written by respondents:
+Shifting to resource constraints, commonly listed were time, staff capacity, scheduling constraints, transportation challenges, and the availability of partners, presenters, or other local experts who deliver programs.
+Weaving many of these together, a large library wrote that, "Cost is also a big component, but also scheduling, timing, and sustainability" are factors or considerations.
+Other descriptions of resource constraints provided included:

-- Cost "If they are at no or low cost to use we make them happen" Small library - Transportation We are "a somewhat inaccessible library for people with mobility issues" Medium library - Availability of partners/presenters/experts "Can we partner with someone?"
-Medium library / "the availability of partners to help plan and promote the program" - Medium library - Scheduling constraints "I would like to offer more evening programs for working adults, but the Library closes at 6 p.m. and isn't available for after-hours events.
+- Cost "If they are at no or low cost to use we make them happen" Small library - Transportation We are "a somewhat inaccessible library for people with mobility issues" Medium library - Availability of partners/presenters/experts "Can we partner with someone?" - Medium library / "the availability of partners to help plan and promote the program" Medium library - Scheduling constraints "I would like to offer more evening programs for working adults, but the Library closes at 6 p.m. and isn't available for after-hours events.
 However, when we make exceptions and host an evening book club, for example, it's typically not well attended.
 Many people do not like to drive at night or in the (frequently) snowy conditions" Small library - Staffing & space "staffing, and space availability are the most important criteria" Medium library - Budget "2024 was the first year that we had set aside dedicated programming money for adult programs, especially older adults ages 60+.
-2025 will be the first year that we do outreach to older adult living centers."
-Medium library

-Another factor, beyond community interest and resource constraints, which go into adult services include staff interests and competencies.
-A large library wrote, "We consider community needs, but at times it's based on staff preferences and what staff think the public wants."
-Somewhat similarly, a medium library wrote that it is taken into consideration "if it is something the staff think would be fun, informative and/or interesting."
-Furthermore, a large library said, "I will also try programs that I think our adult patrons will like, even if it's never been tried before, because you just don't always know if it's something people will want until you try."
-This sentiment is echoed by a tiny library when they responded, "I like to think of the library as a place where people can come and try something - we give them an opportunity to try something new, learn about something, or learn a new skill and then it's up to them to continue it if they'd like."
-Similarly, a smally library answered, "I let folks put on programming they are passionate about and try not to get in the way of their brilliance."
-In these responses, the focus is less on what the communities are interested in, and more on staff interest and ability to provide.
+2025 will be the first year that we do outreach to older adult living centers." - Medium library think the public wants."
+Somewhat similarly, a medium library wrote that "if it is something the staff think would be fun, informative and/or interesting" is a factor taken into consideration.
+Furthermore, a large library wrote that "I will also try programs that I think our adult patrons will like, even if it's never been tried before, because you just don't always know if it's something people will want until you try."
+This sentiment is echoed by a tiny library who wrote "I like to think of the library as a place where people can come and try something - we give them an opportunity to try something new, learn about something, or learn a new skill and then it's up to them to continue it if they'd like."
+And in this quote by a small library: "I let folks put on programming they are passionate about and try not to get in the way of their brilliance."
+Here the focus is less on what communities are interested in, and more on what staff are able to provide them.